CarVac/MotorMonster/README.md

 The goal of this project is to have a focused, single-board solution for high performance motor driving, leaving everything else to be left to a standard 3D printer motherboard.
 With 5 drivers, it should be suitable for 4WD CoreXY + an extruder, or cross gantry + an extruder.

+You can choose what sense resistors you want to tailor the board to your own needs.

 The MCU is an RP2040, which may be a tad bit slow for the very fastest applications but it's a chip I have a lot of experience with, reducing development risk.

 # Acknowledgements